osmlab/name-suggestion-index/CONTRIBUTING.md

 Make sure each entry has a distinct `locationSet`, and the index will generate unique identifiers for each one.

-You should also give each entry a unique `displayName`, so you everyone can tell them apart.
+You should also give each entry a unique `displayName`, so everyone can tell them apart.

 ```js